 Today, waxing seems to be the most widely known in-salon hair-removal technique.
-While lasers are becoming more common and effective as technology advances, they're not exactly sensible for all hair removal.
+While lasers are becoming more common and effective as technology advances, they're not exactly sensible for all types of hair removal.
 Take eyebrow maintenance, for example.
-Trends come and go, and we recommend proceeding with caution if you're planning on taking a permanent laser to your brows (imagine if people did that in the '90s—stick-thin brows would still be everywhere today).
+Trends come and go, and we recommend proceeding with true caution if you're planning on taking a permanent laser to your brows (imagine if people had done that in the '90s—stick-thin brows would still be everywhere today).

 That's why people turn to waxing and threading.
-They don't offer a permanent hair-free solution, but they work (albeit differently).
+Neither offers a permanent hair-free solution, but they both work (albeit differently).
 Waxing pulls the hair out in a single direction.
 Threading, on the other hand, doesn't.
 "Threading removes the hair in numerous different directions," says Latiolais.
 Crooks agrees, saying, "It is very hard to get precision in the way thread moves."
-This has a negative effect on the hair follicle and the skin that surrounds it.
+This, apparently, may have a negative effect on the follicle and the skin that surrounds it.

-If the hair is, in fact, fully removed, it could be permanent.
+If the hair is, in fact, fully removed and the follicle is damaged, it could be permanent.
 But that's not necessarily a good thing when it comes to your brows.
-"I look to threading much like laser—only do it if you never want to see the hair again.
+"I look to threading much like a laser—only do it if you never want to see the hair again.
 I personally would never put thread to my brow," Crooks says.

 So there you have it.
-According to these brow experts, stick to waxing since threading carries more risk (and potential pain).
-Or, do as Laitolais does and pick up a pair of tweezers.
+According to these brow experts, stick to waxing, or at least understand threading carries more risk.
+Or alternatively, you could do as Latiolais does, and pick up a pair of tweezers.